haskus/haskus-system/README.md

 ## System interface

 ViperVM provides modules to interact with the system: input devices, display devices, etc. These modules are used to easily build a custom system without dealing directly with the low-level Linux interface.
-It also provide a custom monad with common features for system programming (logging, etc.).
+It also provides a custom monad with common features for system programming (logging, etc.).

 * ViperVM.System